Sabila-Mall/fe-sabilamall/docs/cart_to_checkout.md

 Return: -

 ## Process
-1. add and minus button on each products on cart drawer(QuickAddItem) will trigger handleModifyNumberOfItem
+1. plus and minus button on each products on cart drawer(QuickAddItem) will trigger handleModifyNumberOfItem
 2. Checkbox on each products will trigger handleCheckbox function which will call addToCheckout or deleteFromCheckout function
 3. addToCheckout and deleteFromCheckout will set the selectedItem, selectedPrice, and selectedPrice
 4. delete button on each products(trash icon) will trigger the handleDelete function